infradise/valkey_client/README.md

 ValkeyClient.setLogLevel(ValkeyLogLevel.off);
 ```

-## Planned Features

-  * **Valkey 9.0.0+ Support:** Full implementation of the latest commands and features.
-  * **RESP3 Protocol:** Built on the modern RESP3 protocol for richer data types and performance.
-  * **High-Performance Async I/O:** Non-blocking, asynchronous networking.
-  * **Connection Pooling:** Production-grade connection pooling suitable for high-concurrency backend servers.
-  * **Type-Safe & Modern API:** A clean, easy-to-use API for Dart developers.

-More details in the [Roadmap](https://github.com/infradise/valkey_client/wiki/Roadmap).

-## Contributing

-Your contributions are welcome\!
-Please check the [GitHub repository](https://github.com/infradise/valkey_client) for open issues or submit a Pull Request.
-For major changes, please open an issue first to discuss the approach.

 ## Maintained By

 Maintained by the developers of [Visualkube Jet](https://jet.visualkube.com) and [Keyscope](https://keyscope.dev) at [Infradise Inc](https://visualkube.com/about-us).
 We believe in giving back to the Dart & Flutter community.

 ## License

 This project is licensed under the **Apache License 2.0**.

-**License Change Notification (2025-10-29)**

-This project was initially licensed under the MIT License.
-As of October 29, 2025 (v0.11.0 and later), the project has been re-licensed to the **Apache License 2.0**.

-We chose Apache 2.0 for its robust, clear, and balanced terms, which benefit both users and contributors:

-  * **Contributor Protection (Patent Defense):** Includes a defensive patent termination clause.
-This strongly deters users from filing patent infringement lawsuits against contributors (us).
-  * **User Protection (Patent Grant):** Explicitly grants users a patent license for any contributor patents embodied in the code, similar to MIT.
-  * **Trademark Protection (Non-Endorsement):** Includes a clause (Section 6) that restricts the use of our trademarks (like `Infradise Inc.` or `Visualkube`), providing an effect similar to the "non-endorsement" clause in the BSD-3 license.

-**License Compatibility:** Please note that the Apache 2.0 license is **compatible with GPLv3**, but it is **not compatible with GPLv2**.

-All versions published prior to this change remain available under the MIT License.
-All future contributions and versions will be licensed under Apache License 2.0.